 A 2011 U.S. Supreme Court ruling required California to resolve its overcrowded prison system.
 In response, Governor Jerry Brown (D) signed into law Assembly Bill 109, establishing a set of policies that are commonly referred to as Realignment.
 This legislation transferred responsibility for more than 60,000 low-risk inmates from the state to its 58 counties and required them to develop facilities, policies, and programs to serve this population.
-To help identify the most effective and cost-beneficial adult criminal justice programs, the Pew-MacArthur Results First Initiative partnered with four California counties on a pilot test of the Results First approach at the local government level.
+To help identify the most effective and cost-beneficial adult criminal justice programs, the Pew-MacArthur Results First Initiative partnered with California counties to implement the Results First approach at the local government level.

 Santa Cruz is one of the most active California counties with respect to using evidence to inform decision-making.
-The county has participated in numerous initiatives, such as the Bureau of Justice Assistance’s Justice Reinvestment Initiative, George Mason University’s Center for Advancing Correctional Excellence program, and the Judicial Council of California’s California Risk Assessment Pilot Project.
-These efforts have helped the county consider systemwide change based on research.
+The county has participated in numerous initiatives, such as the Bureau of Justice Assistance’s Justice Reinvestment Initiative, George Mason University’s Center for Advancing Correctional Excellence program, and the Judicial Council of California’s Risk Assessment Pilot Project.
+These efforts have helped the county consider systemwide changes based on research.
 In October 2013, the board of supervisors unanimously approved the county’s participation in Results First and submitted a formal letter securing its commitment.
 Santa Cruz County is using the Results First approach to help officials select and evaluate programs to serve offenders, reduce future crime, inform budget considerations, and coordinate and bolster its portfolio of evidence-based ventures.